 The Board of Directors determines the independence of each of our directors and director nominees by applying the independence standards established by the NYSE.
-These standards provide that a director is independent only if the board affirmatively determines that the director has no direct or indirect material relationship with the company.
-Material relationships may include, depending on the circumstances, commercial, industrial, banking, consulting, legal, accounting, charitable, family and other business, professional and personal relationships.
+These standards provide that a director is independent only if the board affirmatively determines that the director has no direct or indirect material relationships may include, depending on the circumstances, commercial, industrial, banking, consulting, legal, accounting, charitable, family and other business, professional and personal relationships.
 These standards also identify various relationships that preclude a determination of director independence.